Eternal feminine: Zora Neale Hurston

-In a much-quoted passage from Zora Neale Hurston's autobiographical essay "How It Feels to Be Colored Me" (1928), the eternal feminine, including its cosmic aspect, contributes significantly to her secure sense of self-worth as a black American woman:
+In a much-quoted passage from Zora Neale Hurston's autobiographical essay "How It Feels to Be Colored Me" (1928), the eternal feminine, including its cosmic aspect, contributes significantly to Hurston's secure sense of self-worth as a black American woman:

 At certain times I have no race.
 I am me.
 When I set my hat at a certain angle and saunter down Seventh Avenue, Harlem City, feeling as snooty as the lions in front of the Forty-Second Street Library, for instance....
 The cosmic Zora emerges.
 I belong to no race nor time.
 I am the eternal feminine with its string of beads.

 I have no separate feeling about being an American citizen and colored.
 I am merely a fragment of the Great Soul that surges within the boundaries.
 My country, right or wrong.